Pediatric Specialty Day

 Learning Objectives:

-Speaker: Nichole Schiffer, MOTR/L, CHT, BT-C, BCP
+Speaker: Nichole Schiffer, MOTR/L, BCP, CHT, BT-C

-9:15 - 10:15 AM | Collaborating Session
+9:15 AM - 10:15 AM | Climbing New Heights, Advanced Clinical Skills Symposium

 Learning Objectives: